 If you qualify for Medicare due to a disability, you are guaranteed coverage but do not receive premium protections.
 However, once you turn 65, you'll get a second Open Enrollment Period.
 At this time, your application is treated as though you were brand-new to Medicare.

 How to choose a Medigap plan in Tennessee

 It's important consider your future healthcare needs when choosing a Tennessee Medigap plan.
 It may be tempting to go with the least expensive option, but don't forget medical underwriting.
 Waiting until your healthcare needs change could make it impossible for you to get more comprehensive Medigap coverage when you really need it.

 Once you decide on the coverage you want, it's time to look at price.
 There are three basic pricing methods:

 - Issue-age rated: Premiums are based on your age at the time you join the plan, not your age throughout the life of the policy.
 They may rise over time due to inflation, though.

 - Community rated: Also known as no-age rated, these plans charge the same premium regardless of age.
 Over time, you'll pay less for a community rated Medigap plan.

 - Attained-age rated: Premiums are based on your age at the time you join the plan and will rise as you get older.
 You pay more over the life of your policy with this pricing method.

 Comparing Medigap plans in Tennessee is easy with our Find a Plan tool.
-Just enter your location information and coverage start date to review Medicare plan options in your area.
+Just enter your location information to review Medicare plan options in your area.